ducks23/markdown-blog/posts/crypto_mining.md

 In 2023 I think that there are some incredible financial technologies in the crypto world, but they're not quite efficient or cost effective enough but I think that time will come.

-&nbsp;&nbsp;&nbsp;&nbsp; Some of my favorite technologies I've found so far are Thorchain, Shapeshift, Chainlink, and Zephyr.
+**&nbsp;&nbsp;&nbsp;&nbsp; Some of the most interesting technologies I've stumbled upon beside ETH and BTC are Thorchain, Shapeshift, Chainlink, and Zephyr.**

 &nbsp;&nbsp;&nbsp;&nbsp; Thorchain is a Decentralized exchange that allows you to take out collateralized loans with no interest.
 For example you can take a loan out against your bitcoin for 44k and then you will receive 44k USD to do whatever you want with and there is zero interest or time period that you have to pay it back in.
 It's funny, you tell people this and they think you're crazy.
 HOW CAN THERE BE A LOAN WITHOUT INTEREST?! everyone exclaims.
 Well that's because crypto is a replacement for bank and bankers operate off of greed and decentralized exchanges operate off of smart contracts.
 The code that is exchanging your coin for another coin doesn't need interest off of your loan because we as individuals on earth can create a system that is fair and doesn't take advantage of people.
 We can create code that governs contractual agreements that we consent to.